pagkly/Zed/Investopedia4/Understanding Payments.md

 Today's monetary system allows for payments to be made with [[currency]](https://www.investopedia.com/terms/c/currency.asp).
 Currency, which has simplified the means of economic transactions, provides a convenient medium through which payments can be made, and it can also be easily stored.

 Before the widespread use of currency and other payment methods, [[barter payments]](https://www.investopedia.com/terms/b/barter.asp) were used in which one product or service was exchanged for another.
-For example, if an egg farmer [[with a large surplus]](https://www.investopedia.com/video/play/producer-surplus/) of eggs wanted milk, the farmer would need to find a dairy farmer who would be willing to take eggs as payment for milk.
+For example, if an egg farmer [[with a large surplus]](https://www.investopedia.com/video/play/producer-[[Surplus|surplus]]/) of eggs wanted milk, the farmer would need to find a dairy farmer who would be willing to take eggs as payment for milk.

 In this case, if a suitable dairy farmer weren't found in time, not only would the egg farmer not get the milk, but the eggs would spoil, becoming worthless.
 Currency, on the other hand, maintains its value over time.
 However, bartering is still practiced today when companies want to exchange services between one another.

 Payments can be the transfer of anything of value or benefit to the parties.
 An [invoice](https://www.investopedia.com/terms/i/invoice.asp) or bill typically precedes a payment.
-Payees usually get to choose how they will accept payment.
+Payees usually get to choose how they [[Will|will]] accept payment.
 However, some laws require the payer to accept the country's legal tender up to a prescribed limit.
-Payment in another currency often involves an additional [foreign exchange](https://www.investopedia.com/articles/personal-finance/022415/worst-place-exchange-currency.asp) transaction, usually around 3% of the total payment being made.
+Payment in another currency often involves an additional [foreign exchange](https://www.investopedia.com/articles/personal-[[Finance|finance]]/022415/worst-place-exchange-currency.asp) transaction, usually around 3% of the total payment being made.

 In the U.S., the _payer_ is the party making a payment while the _payee_ is the party receiving the payment.